awilliams363/FinalProject/README.md

 ## Advanced Function

 ### Automated Book Return Reminders
-- Issues a reminder when the Due Date for a Borrowed Book is in the next 7 days and 2 days
+- Issues a Reminder when the Due Date for a Borrowed Book is in the next 7 days and 2 days
 - Reminder Notifications can be issued to and viewed by Students and Faculty

 ---